2025 Bold Text Guide to MAP Pricing Graphic

 Seek Legal Guidance

-After deciding on these areas, the brand should hire an attorney to write the policy.
 While it’s a common practice to look at the policies of competitors, using them verbatim is a bad idea.
 Every company is different, so MAP policies should reflect each brand’s reasons for adopting the policy and be a statement of their values and risk tolerances.

-Enforcing Your Policies
+Enforcing MAP Pricing Policies

 A user on their computer reading a document about Minimum Advertised Price Policy